 - Hook: This is a single sentence that uses what you’ve learned about the prospect to grab their attention for your pitch.

-- Problem: An effective sales pitch sympathizes with the problems your prospect is facing.
+- Problem: An effective sales pitch sympathizes with the problems your prospect is facing and addresses the customer's pain points.

 - Solution: After mentioning the problem, paint a picture of the solution.